Veklury® (remdesivir)

 12.5

-Participants in the RDV group who did not require ventilation at baseline had a lower rate of ventilation initiation or death (19.6% vs 22.5%) relative to those in the control group (Figure 4).
-Ventilation initiation rates were similar between the RDV and control groups (14.1% vs 15.7%) (Figure 4).
+Participants who did not require ventilation at baseline and were in the RDV group had a lower rate of ventilation initiation or death than those in the control group (19.6% vs 22.5%, respectively; Figure 4).
+Ventilation initiation rates were similar between the RDV and control groups (14.1% vs 15.7%; Figure 4).

 Figure 4

 .
-Progression to Ventilation* or Composite Endpoint of Death or Progression to Ventilation After Randomization1
+Solidarity: Progression to Ventilation or Composite Endpoint of Death or Progression to Ventilation After Randomization1

-*Ventilation includes invasive or non-invasive mechanical ventilation.
-The use of high- or low-flow O2 was not recorded separately at entry into the Solidarity Study.
+Note: Ventilation includes invasive or non-invasive mechanical ventilation.
+The use of high- or low-flow O2 was not recorded separately at entry into the Solidarity study.

-Meta-Analyses of RDV in Studies with Hospitalized Participants1
+Meta-analyses of RDV in studies with hospitalized participants

 Note: Ventilation included non-invasive ventilation, and the presence of high- or low-flow O2 support was not recorded separately at entry into the Solidarity study.